factory-life/blue-goat/content/pages/index.md

     title: >-
       Let's talk further about how our SEO and web technology can assist your business growth
-    subtitle: This is an optional description for the call to action block.
+    subtitle: "We are always open\_ to talk, assist and be of service."
     actions:
       - label: Get Started
         url: /docs/getting-started/installation